Thenkachi Ko. Swaminathan

 Thenkatchi Ko Ayya.
 Swaminathan (1946 – 16 September 2009) was a Tamil orator, television personality and author of various Tamil books.
 He had served as deputy director of All India Radio, Chennai.

 Early life

-Swaminathan was born in Thenkachi a small village in Perambalur, Tamil Nadu to Tamil parents.
+Swaminathan was born in Thenkatchiperumalnatham, a small village in present-day Ariyalur district, Tamil Nadu to Tamil parents.
 He graduated in agriculture from the Tamil Nadu Agricultural University, Coimbatore.

 Career

 He started his career in a government office as Agricultural Extension Officer.
 He resigned his job to do farming in his agricultural lands.
 Seven years later in 1977 he joined All India Radio, to make speeches on agricultural topics.

 He started his oration in Pannai Illam (Farm House) which was an instant hit with the farmers.
 Through this programme, with his scientific knowledge on agriculture he taught farmers modern agricultural techniques, of course using his inimitable easy style to relate to farmers.

 1988 – 2002 Indru oru thagaval

 Millions of people across Tamil Nadu woke up to his voice every morning for several years.
 The five-minute programme, presented in simple colloquial Tamil, the common man could relate to and punctuated by anecdotes meant to make you smile and ponder, was broadcast without a break from 1988 until his retirement in 2002.
 Many still remember him for his popular daily programme "Indru oru Thagaval" (i.e. Message for the day) on All India Radio (AIR).

 The collection of his Indru Oru Thagaval talk show was later published as books in 23 volumes by Chennai Kalaivaani Puthakalayam Tamil book publishers.
 First volume was published in May, 1990.
 Swaminathan gave the entire remuneration he got through these books to charities.
 Now the all collections of "Indru Oru Thagaval" messages in the same name (four volumes separately ie., "Indru Oru Thagaval 1-4) by Chennai Geetham & Muthunadu Publications.